Lemoncode/angular1_5-sample-app/01 HelloAngular/README.md

 ```

 Under _src_ let's create the following subfolders _components/common_ and
-under that subfolder let's create a file called _header.tsx_ this file will
+under that subfolder let's create a file called _header.ts_ this file will
 contain a simple "header" component:

 ```javascript